Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 \subsubsection{Varying Reynolds number}

 We simulate the problem at $Re=1000$ using the most appropriate parameters based on the previous results.
-The DTSPH scheme is used with a quintic spline kernel, maximum initial particle displacement of $\Delta x/ 5$, with a tolerance of $\epsilon = 10^{-3}$, and $\beta = 5$ for different initial particle arrangement of $50 \times 50$ and $100 \times 100$ and simulated for $2.5$ secs.
+The DTSPH scheme is used with a quintic spline kernel, maximum initial random particle displacement of $\Delta x/ 10$, with a tolerance of $\epsilon = 10^{-3}$, and $\beta = 5$ for different initial particle arrangement of $25 \times 25$ to $200 \times 200$ and simulated for $2.5$ secs.

-Fig.~\ref{fig:tg:re:decay} shows the maximum velocity decay with time for different Reynolds numbers, and Fig.~\ref{fig:tg:re:l1} shows the $L_1$ error of the velocity magnitude.
-This shows that in the higher Reynolds number regime the initial errors in the decay rate is high but thereafter follows closely with the exact decay rate.
+Fig.~\ref{fig:tg:re:100} shows the maximum velocity decay as well as the $L_1$ error of the velocity magnitude for the case of $Re=100$.
+Fig.~\ref{fig:tg:re:1k} shows the same for $Re=1000$.
+It can be seen that in the case of $Re=1000$ that there is a clear reduction in the errors as the resolution is increased.
+In the case of $Re=100$, it appears that the errors are lower for the $50 \times 50$ resolution and increase by a small amount as the resolution is increased.
+We believe that this occurs because of possible issues with the convergence of the discretization of the diffusive terms in the governing equations.
+We point out that at $Re=500$ we obtain similar convergence as in the case of $Re=1000$ showing that issue is not with the convergence of the DTSPH scheme per-se.
 These results show that the new scheme performs very well.